-9. Clock: Press and hold to set the clock.
+9. Clock: Press to toggle between station mode and clock mode.
+Press and hold to set the clock.
 Press the ◀ SEEK to decrease hours or SEEK ▶ to increase hours.
-Press the ◀ TUNE to decrease minutes or TUNE ▶ to increase minutes.
+Press the TUNE to decrease minutes or TUNE to increase minutes.
 If your vehicle has a stand alone clock this control will not function.